-The report includes information on how climate-related risks could be reduced or avoided, and it builds upon the assessment of physical climate changes in NCA4 Volume 1 released in 2017.
+The report includes information on how climate-related risks could be reduced or avoided, and it builds upon the assessment of physical climate changes in the Fourth National Climate Assessment Volume 1 released in 2017.
 This report was developed with significant NOAA involvement.

 Ocean Ecosystems Being Disrupted

-The Nation’s valuable ocean ecosystems are being disrupted by increasing global temperatures through the loss of iconic and highly valued habitats, changes in species composition and changing food webs… (Chapter 9: Oceans and Marine Resources).
+The nation’s valuable ocean ecosystems are being disrupted by increasing global temperatures through the loss of iconic and highly valued habitats, changes in species composition and changing food web.
+(Chapter 9: Oceans and Marine Resources)

 Marine Fisheries at High Risk

 Marine fisheries and fishing communities are at high risk from climate-driven changes in the distribution, timing and productivity of fishery-related species.
 (Chapter 9: Oceans and Marine Resources)

 Impacts of Extreme Events